aiming-taxonomy/glossary/readme.md

 ## Reading (Skills)

-Skills that require comprehension around where enemies are and how they are moving to predict or to better identify a target.
+Skills/the ability that require comprehension around where enemies are and how they are moving to predict or to better identify a target.
 Your overall ability to understand where the target is and where they will be based on sensory information.

 ## Routing

 Determining the best next series of targets, forming a mental route between targets.

+## Scenario

+A Map/Task that is used when [aim training](#aim-training) consisting of a map and a [bot(s)](#bots)

+Also known as `Task, Map`

 ## Sensitivity

-A unit or value that fundamentally describes how much your field of view will rotate when you move your mouse an arbitrary distance.
+A unit or value that fundamentally describes how much your [field of view](#field-of-view-fov) will rotate when you move your mouse an arbitrary distance.

 ## Smoothness

-Ability to move the mouse at a controlled and consistent speed/acceleration (at a consistency determined by your reading).
+Ability to move the mouse at a controlled and consistent [speed/acceleration](#speedacceleration) (at a consistency determined by your [reading](#reading-skills)).

 ## Speed/Acceleration